LongBu/AWS-MLS-C01-Study-Guide/README.md

 #### Data job styles/types (batch load, streaming)

+##### Streaming:
+  * Good scenarios include where timing is important such as Fraud Detection or IoT Streaming Sensors gathering readings (eg: weather)
+  * A lot more technical to develop/maintain

+##### Batch Load:
+  * If there is an acceptable latency, run the batch load job(s) every n seconds/minutes/hours/days/weeks/etc.

 #### Data ingestion pipelines (Batch-based ML workloads and streaming-based ML workloads)

 ##### Amazon Kinesis Data Streams: